 - 1. Preheat the oven to 325°F (160°C).

-- 2. Pat the beef dry with a paper towel.
+- 2. Pat the roast dry with paper towels.
 Season the roast all over with 1 tablespoon salt and 1 1/2 teaspoons pepper.
-Dredge the whole roast in flour, including the ends.
+Dredge the roast in flour, turning to coat all sides (including the ends).
 In a large Dutch oven, heat 2 tablespoons olive oil over medium heat.
-Add the roast and sear for 4 to 5 minutes, until nicely browned.
+Add the roast and sear without moving for 4 to 5 minutes, until nicely browned.
 Turn and sear the other side and then turn and sear the ends.
 This should take 4 to 5 minutes for each side.
 Remove the roast to a large plate.

 - 4. Transfer the roast to a cutting board.
 Remove the herb bundle and discard.
-Skim off as much fat as possible from the sauce.
+Skim off as much fat as possible from the surface of the sauce.

 - 5. Transfer half the sauce and vegetables to a blender or a food processor fitted with the steel blade and puree until smooth.

 - 6. Pour the puree back into the pot, place on the stove top over low heat, and return the sauce to a simmer.
 Place 2 tablespoons flour and the butter in a small bowl and mash them together with a fork.
-Stir into the sauce and simmer for 2 minutes, stirring until thickened.
-Taste for seasonings.
+Stir the butter mixture into the sauce and simmer, stirring constantly, until thickened, which ought to take about 2 minutes.
+Taste and adjust the seasonings accordingly.

-- 7. Remove the strings from the roast, and slice the meat.
-Serve warm with the sauce spooned over it.
+- 7. Remove the strings from the roast and slice the meat.
+Pile it onto a platter and serve it warm with the sauce spooned over it.

 Hungry for more?
 Chow down on these: